Agrim-2607/git-it-done-portfolio-2025/Integral-Labs/README.md

 ### Run Locally

-To run **Integral Labs** locally, run this command on your git bash:
+To run **Integral Restaurant** locally, run this command on your git bash:

 Linux and macOS: